Italian Self-Study: Learn Italian on your own

-You could also add to that a book for Italian learners, with good explanations, grammar tips, examples, and language in context.
+You could also add to that a book for Italian learners, with good explanations, grammar tips, examples, and Italian vocabulary in context.

 Don’t forget to take notes about those aspects that you find very interesting or very hard.
 And make sure you do exercises.

 Writing can also be a great way of learning.
-You can start by writing a simple song and develop your writing skills.
+You can start by writing a simple song and developing your writing skills.

 How to learn Italian fast

 You could start with simple steps: reading aloud, building your vocabulary with a good dictionary, listening to conversational Italian and repeating what you heard, observing and imitating Italians.

 However, if you can afford it, the best way to learn Italian is to immerse yourself in the culture, which means going to Italy and avoiding your mother tongue.

 You should take Italian lessons and surround yourself with Italian speakers.